kjappelbaum/selfies_ga_nn_replication/experiments/experiment_1/README.md

 # Unconstrained optimization and random baseline

-Unconstrained Optimization Experiment ('GA'): Unconstrained optimization and comparison with other generative models Random SELFIE Generation ('random_selfies'): Generating random molecules with SELFIES
+This folder contains the code for two baseline experiments

+- random baseline experiments (scores of randomly sampled SELFIES)
+- SELFIES-GA runs with different beta (applied all the time)